-We will therefore proceed cautiously with some of our ABWF-sponsored activities, like trail projects, interpretive hikes, and trail ambassador work.
-As state and federal guidelines and circumstances change, we may make additional changes.
-FOR THIS REASON, PLEASE BE AWARE THAT ABWF MAY DECIDE TO CANCEL OR RESCHEDULE ANY OF OUR PROJECTS AT ANY TIME.
-Please keep checking our website to stay abreast of changes.
+We will therefore proceed responsibly with our 2021 ABWF-sponsored activities, like trail projects, educational hikes, and trail ambassador work.
+As state and federal guidelines and circumstances change, we may make changes as well.
+For this reason, please be aware that ABWF may decide to cancel or reschedule any of our projects at any time.
+Please keep checking our website for updates.

-At this writing, the following will apply to all volunteer activities:
+At this time, the following will apply to all volunteer activities:

 Ahead of projects:

-- Volunteers who have shown symptoms of sickness (fever, dry cough, headaches, difficulty breathing, other), or who have been around someone who has shown such symptoms, in the 14 days prior to the work date, or who have tested positive for covid-19, will be told not to show up for the project.
+- Volunteers who have shown symptoms of sickness (fever, dry cough, headaches, difficulty breathing, other), or who have been around someone who has shown such symptoms, in the 14 days prior to the work date, or who have tested positive for Covid-19, will be asked to stay home.

 - No carpooling to projects with other volunteers, except those close to you who you have already been spending time with.